-Even though your cat is showing all the signs of a UTI, his or her problem might not be that.
-There are a whole host of other problems with the same symptoms, such as:
+Even though your cat is showing all the signs of a UTI, it might not be his or her problem.
+There is a whole host of other issues with the same symptoms, such as:1

-- For boy cats, a blockage of the urethra, as mentioned above.
-This can be fatal.
+- Blockage of the urethra, as mentioned above.
+This happens in boy cats and can be fatal.

 - Bladder stones

-- A bladder infection (rather than a urinary tract infection)
+- A bladder infection (rather than a UTI)

 - Spinal cord problems

 - Cystitis (this is sort of a catch-all phrase when the specific problem can’t be determined)

 Because these symptoms have such wide-ranging and potentially fatal causes, any cat that’s in discomfort in the litter box needs to see his friendly neighborhood vet ASAP.

 Once you bring your cat to the vet, she’ll determine (or try to) the cause of the issue.
 The tests include things such as: 1